top of page

 Doctoral researcher in Philosophy of Mind

-I am a PhD student in Neurophilosophy at Ludwig-Maximilians-Universität in Munich, affiliated with the Chair of Philosophy of Mind, and the Graduate School in Systemic Neuroscience.
-I am a member of the Cognition, Values, and Behaviour group (CVBE) and the Munich Interactive Intelligence Initiative.
+Currently, I am a PhD student in neurophilosophy at Ludwig-Maximilians-Universität in Munich, affiliated with the Chair of Philosophy of Mind, and the Graduate School in Systemic Neuroscience.
+I am a member of the Cognition, Values, and Behaviour group (CVBE) at the Munich Interactive Intelligence Initiative (Mi3).

 For my doctoral project, part of the EU-funded EMERGE project, I investigate emergent awareness in minimal collectives.
 I aim to develop a conceptual framework for collaborative awareness, introducing a novel concept of awareness and creating tools to assess it in both artificial and biological systems.
 My work will extend this framework to apply beyond individual agents, exploring awareness in collective systems.